macanv/BERT-BiLSTM-CRF-NER/README.md

     -bert_config_file {bert_config.json under the Google BERT model dir} \
     -vocab_file {vocab.txt under the Google BERT model dir}
 ```
-after training ,the ner model will be saved in {OUTPUT_DIR}
+After training model, the NER model will be saved in {output_dir} which you special above cmd line.

 ## As Service
 Many server and client code comes from excellent open source projects: [bert as service of hanxiao](https://github.com/hanxiao/bert-as-service) If my code violates any license agreement, please let me know and I will correct it the first time.